Ling-yunchi/NetSynchronizationDemo/README.md

 at least, you need to import all the packages in 'Standard Assets' except '2D'.

+and you need to install 'Cinemachine' from Unity Asset Store.

 ### go

 you need to install go and set the GOPATH